Kometa-Team/Kometa/docs/home/guides/wt/wt-02-config-bad-library.md

       - pmm: basic               # This is a file within the defaults folder in the Repository
       - pmm: imdb                # This is a file within the defaults folder in the Repository
       # see the wiki for how to use local files, folders, URLs, or files from git
+playlist_files:
+  - pmm: playlist                # This is a file within PMM's defaults folder
+  # see the wiki for how to use local files, folders, URLs, or files from git
 ```

 This is intended to cause an error for illustration that you will then fix.

+Be very careful with the indentation and ensure it looks exactly like the above; each line indented using two spaces, NOT TABS, with `playlist_files:` all teh way over on the left.
+Indentation is significant in YAML.